mtolley/seeker-github-actions/README.md

 Add Seeker IAST from Synopsys to your GitHub actions worklows. :rocket:

-This template includes tests, linting, a validation workflow, publishing, and versioning guidance.
+Use these actions to pull down the agent binaries from the Seeker server when and where you need them, add reports to your build output or artefacts, check Compliance Policy status, and close open issues in GitHub automatically when they get fixed in the code!

-If you want to know more about the basic concepts behind Seeker SDLC integrations you can read about the underlying concepts and API calls here [Seeker SDLC Integration](https://community.synopsys.com/s/article/Seeker-SDLC-Integration)
+If you would like to know more about building Seeker SDLC integrations you can read about the underlying concepts and API calls here [Seeker SDLC Integration](https://community.synopsys.com/s/article/Seeker-SDLC-Integration).

 ## Available Actions